The award-winning guide to America's favorite new urban park

 with a preface & contributions by Rick Darke

-"Great…I thought there was not much I did not know about the High Line but I learned so much about the history and the neighborhood.
+"Great…I thought there wasn't much I did not know about the High Line but I learned so much about the history and the neighborhood.
 People are going to love it."

 "This book captures the experience of the High Line, setting it in historical and cultural context, and illustrating how a city can meld its industrial heritage into a vibrant new landscape that can be enjoyed by millions."